IBM-Cloud/docs-services/services/TestdroidCloud/index.md

    **Rotate** - the device under session can be switched to portrait and landscape mode.

    **Screenshot** - Take a screenshot of device session.
-The screenshot will be shown in **Taken screenshots** widget next to the Interactive widget.
+The screenshot will be shown in **Taken screenshots** widget next to the Manual Testing widget.

    Users can also change the file (application), device or restart the session with current device using buttons on top of the widget.